 EPQ (Extended Project Qualification)

 The Extended Project Qualification (EPQ) offers Sixth Form students the opportunity to study a topic in depth and produce a final dissertation.
-It is a free-standing AS qualification and its purpose is to add a further dimension to Sixth-Form study and to stretch the more ambitious scholar.
-EPQ lessons and assessment
+It is a free-standing AS qualification and its purpose is to add a further dimension to Sixth Form study and to stretch the more ambitious scholar.

-The course is not compulsory but it offers some significant benefits to those involved who will:
+Although the EPQ course is not compulsory, it offers some significant benefits to those involved who will:

 - pursue in depth one aspect of their A Level studies, which should develop their knowledge and understanding